 4. Improved Body Composition and Body Image

-Strength training also improves body composition, leading to a more toned physique by protecting muscle mass and encouraging growth while resulting in a healthy amount of fat on the body.
+Strength training also improves body composition, leading to a more toned physique by protecting muscle mass and encouraging growth.
+This in turn, helps improve body composition and allows you to burn more calories and improve your metabolic rate, resulting in a healthy level of body fat.
 This positive change in body composition can boost self-confidence, enhance body image, and promote a healthier relationship with one’s body.
 Strength training empowers women to focus on their strength and abilities rather than solely on appearance, fostering a sense of self-worth and body positivity.

 5. Hormonal and Functional Health